wen-l-liu/HotSpot/README.md

 - Optimise performance further with advanced caching strategies and code splitting.
 - Regularly update the accessibility features to comply with the latest standards and guidelines.

 ## Credits

 ### Content & Inspiration
 - Product items, images and descriptions were sourced from [heatonist](https://heatonist.com/).
 - Blog articles were adapted from blogs from [Hops Burns & Black](https://www.hopburnsblack.co.uk/) written by Claire M Bullen.
-- Inspiration for site structure and features was drawn from leading hot sauce e-commerse, review and blog platforms.
+- Inspiration for site structure and features was drawn from leading hot sauce e-commerce, review and blog platforms.
   - [Heatonist](https://heatonist.com/)
   - [Some like it hot](https://somelikeithot.shop/)
   - [Hot Headz](https://hot-headz.com/)